en flag +1 214 306 68 37

 About ScienceSoft

-ScienceSoft is a global IT consulting and software development company headquartered in McKinney, Texas.
-We help our customers design and build image analysis software for different use cases, including fast and accurate inventory counting.
+ScienceSoft is a global IT consulting and software engineering company headquartered in McKinney, Texas.
+We help our clients design and build image analysis software for different use cases, including fast and accurate inventory counting.
 In our computer vision projects, we employ robust quality management and data security management systems backed up by ISO 9001 and ISO 27001 certificates.
+Our mission is to drive project success for our clients no matter what.